 - Any instructions, directions, or guidance provided by the institution to students concerning the Emergency Financial Aid Grants.

 Distribution of Funds

-Due to expected demand for CARES Act Relief Funds, please allow up to three (3) weeks for applications to be reviewed and payments to be issued.
+Due to the expected demand for CARES Act Relief Funds, please allow up to three (3) weeks for applications to be reviewed and payments to be issued.
 Once funding is approved, students will be notified via the application software and.
 Relief payment checks will be issued from the College through U.S. Postal mail.
 It is the student's responsibility to ensure that the mailing address on file with the College is accurate.
-Funds will be granted to eligible students on a first come, first served basis until all available funding has been exhausted.
+Funds will be granted to eligible students on a first-come, first-served basis until all available funding has been exhausted.
 The College will post on its website when funding has been depleted and no longer able to accept applications.

-* RCSJ's procedures are based on current federal guidance and is subject to change
+* RCSJ's procedures are based on current federal guidelines and are subject to change